dome9/terraform-provider-dome9/website/docs/r/continuous_compliance_notification.html.markdown

 # dome9_continuous_compliance_notification

-The ContinuousComplianceNotification resource has methods to create and modify notification policies for continuous compliance assessments.
-With continuous assessments, cloud environments are assessed continuously and autonomously with bundles, and the results are issued to designated recipients as emails or SNS notifications, according to notification policies.
+This resource is used  to create and modify Dome9  notification policies for Continuous Compliance assessments of cloud accounts.
+Continuous assessments apply bundles of compliance rules to your cloud account continuously, and send notifications of issues according to the Notification Policy.

 ## Example Usage